 19. Can I raise the funds needed for my family’s needs?

 A church planter who won’t provide for the needs of his family is worse than an unbeliever and has denied the faith (1 Tim.
 5:8).
-Church planters often hide behind the cloak of “faith” and “calling” to shield them from taking responsibility with their family regarding finances.
+Church planters often hide behind the cloak of “faith” and “calling” to shield them from taking responsibility for their family regarding finances.
 A church planter’s own children need a father more than the city needs a new church.
 Money is not the key to success but a lack of money is a huge detriment.
 It is unbiblical to place our family on the altar of our idol of success.

 20. Am I humble enough to learn from others—particularly from those who have gone ahead of me in different areas?